xianshenglu/blog/source/_posts/angular-is-not-that-good-before-2023.md

 #### Things to be cautious in RxJs declarative style

-For example, the previous `HeroListComponent` is implemented with a declarative style. **If we remove the `heroes$ | async` in the template, the `service.getHeroes` will not be called.** If you're new to Angular or RxJs, it might be a shock to you.
+For example, the previous `HeroListComponent` is implemented with a declarative style. **If we remove the `heroes$ | async` in the template, the `service.getHeroes` will never be called again.** If you're new to Angular or RxJs, it might be a shock to you.

 ```html
 <h2>Heroes</h2>